ConSol-Monitoring/omd-consol-de/content/en/docs/_index.md

     weight: 20
 ---

-This section is where the documentation for OMD and our other project lives.
+This section is where the documentation for OMD and our other projects live.